mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ## What this doesnt cover:
 1) Write and execute a query that searches across multiple clusters
-2) Write and execute a search that utilizes a runtime field
-3) Configure a cluster for cross cluster search
+2) Configure a cluster for cross cluster search
-4) Implement cross-cluster replication
+3) Implement cross-cluster replication

 ## What this does cover:
 Everything else on the topic list for the 8.1 exam as of June 15th, 2023.

-## Example:
+## Lets Get Started:
+This example will walk you through the majority of the Elasticsearch Certified Engineer Exam using some 2024 solar eclipse totality information for state parks.

-Define an index that satisfies a given set of requirements:
+### Define an index that satisfies a given set of requirements
+Insert explanation here
 ```json
   PUT totality_2024-raw
   {